 - Check application performance when multiple users login at the same time and use the same functionality.
 For example – all the users try to transfer the money.

 - Verify the application performance when the device battery is low.

 - Check application performance when the device battery is high.

 - Check application performance when the device is charging.

-- Check the application performance when a user tries to use the same function multiple times in a defined period (e.g. user tries to transfer money from the same account to different accounts within an hour).
+- Verify the application performance when a user tries to use the same function multiple times in a defined period.
+For example – the user tries to transfer money from the same account to different accounts within an hour.

-- Check application performance when network connectivity is low. (e.g. during an ongoing transaction if the network has a sudden fluctuation)
+- Check application performance when network connectivity is low.
+For example – during an ongoing transaction if the network has a sudden fluctuation.

-- Check application performance when network connectivity is zero. (e.g. during an ongoing transaction if there is no network)
+- Check application performance when network connectivity is zero.
+For example – during an ongoing transaction if there is no network.

 - Check application performance when the network keeps fluctuating between low and high speed.